Lila's Clause

 Why do we need to consider net zero?

-• Greenhouse Gases (GHGs) are the natural and anthropogenic (i..e. generated by human activity) gases which trap thermal radiation in the earth’s atmosphere (currently specified in Annex A to the Kyoto Protocol to the United Nations Framework Convention on Climate Change as updated from time to time, as carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, sulphur hexafluoride, and nitrogen trifluoride).
+• Greenhouse Gases (GHGs) are the natural and anthropogenic gases which trap thermal radiation in the Earth’s atmosphere.
+They are specified in Annex A to the Kyoto Protocol to the United Nations Framework Convention on Climate Change as updated from time to time.

 • In August 2021, the Intergovernmental Panel on Climate Change published its Sixth Assessment Report: Climate Change 2021: the Physical Science Basis (IPCC Report).
-It found that, human industrial activities (such as the combustion of fossil fuels (coal, oil and gas), the release of methane from livestock, generation of nitrous oxide from agricultural activity and clearing of natural 'sinks' for emissions in the form of forests and other natural landscapes) has resulted in volumes of emissions significantly higher than the natural baseline.
+It found that human industrial activities (such as the combustion of fossil fuels, the release of methane from livestock, generation of nitrous oxide from agricultural activity and clearing of natural 'sinks' for emissions in the form of forests and other natural landscapes) have resulted in volumes of emissions significantly higher than the natural baseline.
 This, in turn, has caused the layer of gas to thicken.
 As it does so, more and more heat is trapped within the Earth's atmosphere.
-Global average temperatures already exceed 1.09°C above pre-industrial averages.
+Global average temperatures already exceed 1.09C above pre-industrial averages.
 As a consequence, the need to rapidly reduce emissions from economic activity has become critical in order to limit warming to the thresholds agreed under the Paris Agreement.
-This requires a reduction in emissions of at least 45% by 2030, and to reach net zero before 2050.
+This requires a reduction in emissions of at least 45 percent by 2030, and to reach net zero before 2050.

 • The IPCC Report found that the impacts of climate change are already here, widespread, and intensifying rapidly.
 This includes acute catastrophic impacts in the form of more frequent and intense extreme weather events (heatwaves, droughts, wildfires, extreme precipitation and floods) and gradual onset impacts (sea level rise, increase in average temperatures and rainfall variation).